 Television is often described as an industry stuck in the twentieth century.
 The long-promised future of television is finally becoming a reality.
-Viewers, especially millennials, no longer want to be saddled to a 100+ channel cable bundle.
+Viewers, especially snake people, no longer want to be saddled to a 100+ channel cable bundle.
 They want to be able to watch the few channels or shows that they want, when they want, and on the device that they want.
 I can vouch for that.
 Apart from the odd Jays game, I cannot remember the last time I watched traditional live television.
 As a result, streaming services from the big tech firms are popping up seemingly every other week.
 How will traditional distributors and advertisers adapt?
 Is the streaming landscape truly delivering a better experience?

 Let’s start with the old school.
 There will always be a place for live television.
 News, sports, awards shows.
 But fewer people are watching, and advertising costs are increasing.
 So what gives?
 The easy explanation is that television programming still operates in the interruption model of marketing.
 Consumers can’t skip ads during live content.
 In the digital world, we have switched to the engagement model.
 People have the ability to keep scrolling, skip your ad, or just shut it off.
 Marketers have to find a way to force people to pay attention.
 On live TV, they don’t, which is what makes it so valuable.